DHBjorndalen/DHBjorndalen/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
-Flutter, Sklearn, Python(always), Entrepreneurship
+- 🌱 I’m currently learning Flutter, Sklearn, Pytorch, Python(always), Entrepreneurship
+- 🔭 I’m currently working on reading and implementing deep learning NLP papers.
+- 📫 How to reach me: dabryhouse@gmail.com
-- 😄 Pronouns: ...
-(He, Him, His)
+- 😄 Pronouns: (He, Him, His)

 <!--
 **DavidBrynnHouse/DavidBrynnHouse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.